chainwikinet/wikijs-farm-content/trade.md

 # Decentralized Exchange Listings

 > DEXs other than Uniswap may quote bad prices for large orders.
-We are working with them to resolve this issue.
+We are working with them to resolve the issue.
 {.is-warning}